Grid Fill Tool for Autodesk Maya 2025

 Future Work

-The default value returned from an ls command (applied to a selected edge loop), is a list of selected edges ordered by component ID ascending.
-This ordering currently breaks the script when given an edge loop with non-consecutive IDs:
+The return value from an ls command (selected edge loop) is currently a list of selected edges ordered by component ID ascending.
+And so, a selected edge loop with non-consecutive IDs will break the script:

 Cube with Beveled Edges